-In the 108 poems in this collection, archetypes and memory entwine.
-Personified elements of Earth, Water, Fire, and Air weave with lived experience and first person poems to chart the sacred terrain of motherhood, mental illness, and joy.
-The verses move like seasons through the ache of miscarriage, the fierce bloom of pregnancy, the primal truth of birth, and the weight of postpartum depression.
-They hold the sweetness of a child’s laugh, the pulse of landscape, and the expansive spiral of spirit.
-Rooted in the sacred rhythms of the earth, these poems embrace struggle, sorrow, and joy as vital threads in the fabric of wholeness.
+These poems move like the seasons—through the ache of miscarriage, the fierce bloom of pregnancy, the primal truth of birth, and the weight of postpartum depression—while also holding the sweetness of a child’s laughter, the pulse of the natural world, and the expansive spiral of spirit.
+Rooted in the rhythms of the earth, the poems honor struggle, sorrow, and joy as essential threads in the fabric of wholeness.

 What people are saying